 Investing in Kenya: Education

-That said I will part with a quote I came to love I don’t remember the person who said it but I remember it is from one of the prominent business people we have in the country;
+That said I would part with a quote I came to love I don’t remember the person who said it, but I remember it is from one of the prominent business people we have in the country;

 “The main reason we are successful is that we know we are in business to solve problems in the society, not to make money, money only comes in the process.”